Meet Your Farmers

 Certified Organic

 Our land was farmed organically for two decades before we started growing here.
-Today, everything we grow is certified organic through the Kootenay Organic Growers’ Society (KOGS #88).
+Today, everything we grow is certified organic through the North Okanagan Organic Association.
 For us, growing to organic standards is about caring for the health of our family, our customers, and the planet.
 Going through annual certification and keeping our farm and our records open for inspection is about accountability and transparency.